wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_sendrawtransaction.md

 ---
-title: dash:sendrawtransaction \[POST\]
+title: sendrawtransaction - Dash
-description: Validates a transaction and broadcasts it to the peer-to-peer network.
+description: Example code for the sendrawtransaction json-rpc method. Сomplete guide on how to use sendrawtransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters